 Anything leafy and fresh and crisp.

-Now, I love open markets and I’ve seen a few around the world, so I was looking forward to going on an exploration of the market in Chisinau when I first arrived in Moldova in April.
+Now, I love open markets and I’ve seen a few foreign markets around the world, so I was looking forward to going on an exploration of the market in Chisinau when I first arrived in Moldova in April.
 The market is large, and it looks like just about anything China and Turkey grow and produce is available there.
 Clothing, plastic ware, cleaning products, household goods, bedding, toys, canned goods.
 In shops and stands you can find local fresh meat, sausages, fish, cheese, honey, you name it.